obsidianmd/obsidian-help/en/Licenses and payment/Introduction to licenses and payment.md

 - [[Introduction to Obsidian Publish|Obsidian Publish]]
 	- Publish notes to the web
 - [[Commercial licenses]]
-	- Legally use Obsidian in your workplace
+	- Use Obsidian in your workplace
 - [[Obsidian Credit]]
-	- Purchase and [[Gifting|gift]] Obsidian services
+	- Purchase and Gift Obsidian services
 - [[Catalyst license]]
 	- Support development and gain early access to releases